helldivers-2/api/CONTRIBUTING.md

 2. **We don't accept pull requests with features we don't want/feel comfortable maintaining** If you create an awesome feature that is rather complex, we might choose not to accept the feature.
-    This is probably not related to the quality of your code (that's what PR's are for in the first place), but rather with the fact that after you've left the maintainers still need to make sure it keeps working for as long as we don't sunset the feature.
+    This is probably not related to the quality of your code (that's what PR's are for in the first place), but rather with the fact that after you've left, the maintainers still need to make sure it keeps working for as long as we don't sunset the feature.
 If your feature/PR would add too much of a burden on the maintenance we might choose not to accept it, regardless of how cool or convenient it is (sorry!).
 3. **It falls outside the scope of this project**